 Marek Napiórkowski is a leading Polish jazz guitarist and composer.
 For many years he has proven himself as an all-around artist with unique musical language of his own.
 Difficult to put labels on: with each musical journey, he takes us into even more intriguing worlds, bound together with his signature sound.
 Ever since the beginning of his career, his name has been featured in the top musician rankings.
 Since 2012, the readers of Jazz Forum magazine have consistently selected him as the Jazz Guitarist of the Year.
 Napiórkowski has been acclaimed by both the industry and critics becoming a eight time nominee of the prestigious Music Award FRYDERYK in Jazz Musician of the Year and Jazz Album of the Year categories.
-He also has been awarded the Szczota prize by the Polish National Radio Program III.

 His name has been credited on more than 150 albums with various artists.
 His solo albums include:

 ★ WAW-NYC (2017, AGORA) - featuring Manuel Valera, Robert Kubiszyn, Clarence Penn and the special guest - Chris Potter

 ★ Sextet - Trójka Live (2016, AMPR) - a live album in sextet with extraordinary polish jazz players: Adam Pierończyk, Henryk Miśkiewicz, Krzysztof Herdzin, Robert Kubiszyn and Paweł Dobrowolski

 ★ Celuloid (2015, V-Records) –a duet with Artur Lesicki presenting Polish film music in jazz arrangements, as well as the musicians' own material